You Credit Score: How's Your FICO?

-Because we live in an automated, it's probably not that surprising that your creditworthiness comes down to one number.
+Because our society is so computer-driven, it's probably not that surprising that your ability to repay your mortgage loan comes down to a single number.

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, all of the agencies use the following to calculate a credit score:
+While the formulas vary from one agency to another, the differences aren't huge; they all use the following in building your credit score:

-- Your Credit History - Have you had credit for years, or for just a short time?
+- Credit History - Have you had credit for many years, or for just a short time?

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Not just for qualifying

 Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Lenders give lower interest rates to individuals with higher scores.

-To improve your score, you've got to obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
+Before you can improve your score, you have to know your score and be sure that the credit reports from each reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
+They also provide information and online tools that can help you understand how to improve your credit score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a free credit report every year from all three credit reporting agencies by visiting AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.